folkengine/smartcitiesdata-wiki/Glossary.md

 A tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.

 # Travis
+A hosted continuous integration service used to build and test software projects hosted at GitHub and Bitbucket.